Intel's latest 13th gen desktop CPUs are now more power efficient

-(Pocket-lint) - Intel is expanding its range of 13th-generation desktop processors with new CPUs offering superb performance in more energy-efficient ways.
+Intel is expanding its range of 13th-generation desktop processors with new CPUs offering superb performance in more energy-efficient ways.

 The company has announced it's now expanding the range to include 15 new desktop SKUs of its 13th-generation CPUs.
 These processors include faster-performance cores and twice as many efficient cores.
 With a wider range of cores and thread counts available across the entire family.